open-electrons/home/content/terminology/terms-and-definitions.md

 **EV** - **E**lectric **V**ehicle

-This is the most obvious one as it simply refers to any vehicle that is battery operated.
+This is the most obvious one as it simply refers to any vehicle that is battery operated and can be charged at a Charging Station.

 **EVSE** - **E**lectric **V**ehicle **S**upply **E**quipment